eighteeneightythree/docs-1.0/content/Anasarca.md

 ---
 created: 2025-02-26
-modified: 2025-02-27
+modified: 2025-07-21
 tags: medicine
 ---
 Anasarca is a severe global oedema caused by the accumulation of fluid in the interstitial space.

-It have varied aetiologies and can arise through several mechanisms that ultimately lead to a change in the [[Starling principle|Starling forces]]: the equation really only providing for alteration of the oncotic or hydrostatic gradients.
+It have varied aetiologies and can arise through several mechanisms that ultimately lead to a change in the [[starling principle]]: the equation really only providing for alteration of the oncotic or hydrostatic gradients.
 The permeability coefficient could also change but this is not likely to be the problem.

 ![[Starling principle#^203f02]]